sysstat/sysstat/README.md

 - Support for hotplug CPUs (it detects automagically processors that are disabled or enabled on the fly) and tickless CPUs.
 - Works on many different architectures, whether 32- or 64-bit.
 - Needs very little CPU time to run (written in C).
 - System statistics collected by sar/sadc can be saved in a file for future inspection.
 You can configure the length of data history to keep.
+There is no limit for this history length but the available space on your storage device.
 - System statistics collected by sar/sadc can be exported in various different formats (CSV, XML, JSON, SVG, etc.).
 DTD and XML Schema documents are included in sysstat package.
 JSON output format is also available for mpstat and iostat commands.
 - Smart color output for easier statistics reading.